luke-anglin/hyde/_posts/cybersecurity/2022-02-03-AccessControls.md

 ![SK](https://i.imgur.com/L4VDtRV.png)

-## AC Policies
+## Access Contro Policies

 A set of rules that allows certain users to perform certain actions on certain resources

 ### Four components

-- Users
+- Users - the users or processes
-- Resources
+- Resources - the protected objects
 - Actions - high level, 'what can you see, what can you do'
 - Relationships - `+rwx`